noted ∙ Design Ethics

 3. Societal harm – including:

-- Exclusion – for instance, when designers fail to develop features sensitive to the experiences of LGBTQ users, consider accessibility for those with mental and physical disabilities and recognise the importance of legible text to older users.
+Exclusion – for instance, when designers fail to develop features sensitive to the experiences of LGBTQ+ users, consider accessibility for those with mental and physical disabilities, and recognize the importance of legible text to older users.

 Reinforcing stereotypes and structural oppression – due to a growing dependence on algorithms and biased data to classify and make predictions about people.

 Design is fundamentally about putting the user first.
 But if it were always easy to do that, we wouldn’t be facing the problems we do today.